 Expect to see young, single guys everywhere in Akihabara.
 Again, another insight into Japan’s unique subculture.

 Edit: When I visited I had no idea that the girls in the Maid Cafes were often much younger than 18.
 Therefore, I would refrain from visiting.
 I’ll leave you with this post from Donna at Haute Culture.
 Do your homework and make your own mind up about it!
+Although this is definitely one of the most unique things to do in Tokyo, just know that you’re supporting a bigger problem by visiting.

 Eating Super Fresh Sushi